speculare-cloud/speculare-pgcdc/README.md

 Hopefully Postgresql have that sweet feature named `Logical Replication`, which stream the change made into the database over a replication slot.
 We can use a multitude of plugin to format the output of this stream, but for Speculare-PGCDC I've chosen to use wal2json.

 This project "simply" create a replication slot on the targeted postgres instance (if it's supported) and then stream the change from this slot to all the websockets connected.
-It even offer you some benefit such as only getting change from one table, or for one type of event `INSERT, UPDATE, DELETE` or even by querying like you would do with a `WHERE` clause in SQL.
+It offer you some benefit such as only getting change from one table, or for one type of event `INSERT, UPDATE, DELETE` or even by filtering results like you would do with a `WHERE` clause in SQL (simpler, only one WHERE clause).

 Server setup / Dev setup
 --------------------------